au-chrismor/selfdrive/README.md

 As for a boat, because the vision software looks for edges, while it would control the boat I don't think the steering control is going to work well.

 ## Should I put my son/daughter/pet/spouse into the car when it's done?

+Are you serious?
+While I can't actually *stop* you doing that, I strongly advise against doing so!